IntelLabs/kAFL/docs/source/tutorials/fuzzing_linux_kernel.md

 scan did not detect any virtio-net devices.
 It helps to enable virtio-net in Qemu.

-2) *libxdc_decode_error* - This mainly seems to happen on dynamic code rewrite.
+2) *libxdc_decode_error* - This mainly happens on invalid or missing PT filter settings.
+Alternatively, decoding PT traces can fail with new/unsupported instructions (check libcapstone for updates) or in case of dynamic code rewrite.
-Linux does this in several places, for instance due to paravirtualization, dynamic ftrace, jump label etc.
+The provided example kernel has minor patches/options set to avoid dynamic code rewrite (see Linux 'alternative instructions', dynamic ftrace, jump label etc.)

 3) *qemu-system-x86_64: assertion error xyz* - Especially during virtio fuzzing, the guest may do unexpected things to the host virtio emulation that can cause